-At the date of this report, the were no unissued ordinary shares of Aeeris Ltd under option.
+At the date of this report, there were 3,540,000 unissued ordinary shares of Aeeris Ltd under option.

-There have been no options granted over unissued shares or interests of any controlled entity within the Group during or since the end of the reporting period.
+There have been no options granted over unissued shares or interests of any controlled entity within the Group since the end of the reporting period.